-Through the Acme Construction Company, Francesa expanded his business.
-The company built an asphalt preparation plant at Skelton to supply the local road construction and paving industry (Beckley Post-Herald, 1957: 12).
+Through the Acme Construction Company, Whitney and Francesa expanded their business.
+The company received numerous paving contracts for county roads in 1947 (Beckley Post-Herald, 1947: 1).
+In 1951, the Raleigh County Memorial Airport hired the company to pave the runway, taxi apron, automobile parking areas, access road, curbs, gutter, and sidewalks at the airport (The Raleigh Register, 1951: 1).
+Not all of their work was praised.
+For example, the Beckley city engineer criticized the company for "thin paving" and "imperfections in several driveway projects" in 1951 (Beckley Post-Herald, 1951: 5).
+Whitney died at age 47 in Beckley in 1953, and his obituary noted that due to "the low prices he quoted for the work, many Raleigh County schools were able to afford blacktopped playgrounds" (The Sunday Register, 1953: 1).
+Following Whitney's death, the company built an asphalt preparation plant at Skelton to supply the local road construction and paving industry (Beckley Post-Herald, 1958: 12).
 The company continued to win numerous paving contracts from the state highway department.
 In 1958, a newspaper article noted that the company manufactured blacktop paving and concrete, employed approximately 30 workers, and operated a fleet of twelve concrete hauling trucks and fifteen blacktop trucks.
-"The firm deals in road construction but also has poured the concrete foundations for the Beckley Memorial Hospital, Bluestone Dam, and the Raleigh County Memorial Airport, in addition to working on streets in and around Beckley" (The Raleigh Register, 1958: 1; Beckley Post-Herald, 1951: 5).
+"The firm deals in road construction but also has poured the concrete foundations for the Beckley Memorial Hospital, Bluestone Dam, and the Raleigh County Memorial Airport, in addition to working on streets in and around Beckley" (The Raleigh Register, 1958:1; Beckley Post-Herald, 1951: 5).
 In the late 1950s and 1960s, the company found itself in conflicts with organized labor.
 Unionized workers struck and picketed the company in 1957, 1961, and 1967.
-The 1967 labor dispute involved destruction of company property, as unidentified suspects used dynamite to destroy the company's asphalt plant at Skelton (The Raleigh Register, 1957: 1; 1961: 2; Beckley Post-Herald, 1957: 12; 1967: 8).
+The 1967 labor dispute involved destruction of company property.
+Unidentified suspects, according to police, used dynamite to destroy the company's asphalt plant at Skelton (The Raleigh Register, 1957: 1; 1961: 2; Beckley Post-Herald, 1957: 12; 1967: 8).